Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to maintain the automatic sprinkler system in four locations, affecting two of two floors.
+Based on observation and interview, it was determined the facility failed to ensure that exit access was always being maintained readily accessible, affecting one of two floors.

 Findings include: